Where everything's made with love

 Sharing is caring!

-Our Love For Bruschetta Has A Great Back Story
+Our Love For Classic Bruschetta Has A Great Back Story

-You must know this has a back story because, well, I've almost always got one for you.
+If you've been reading my posts for a while, you know I almost always have a back story for you!
 That evening, we were in Philadelphia for a gift show, selling the most adorable appliqued tea towels and other fabric items.

 Apple Kay's was the name of our cottage industry back home in Nebraska.
 We went into business in the '80s.
 For 22 years, we sold thousands of them in both holiday and everyday designs.
 We stitched my simple patterns onto homespun towels.
 Here are a couple of the designs so you get an idea of what we manufactured.